-Resource mapping and land analysis occurs at many scales and among a multitude of disciplines, from large environmental management projects to site specific inventories.
-The "meeting point" between atmospheric and biological sciences is, for example, at the grid scale of 100km to 10km, according to the Global Circultion Model and the U.S. National Research Council.
+Resource mapping and land analysis occurs at many scales and among a multitude of disciplines, from large environmental management projects to site-specific inventories.
+The "meeting point" between atmospheric and biological sciences is, for example, at the grid scale of 100km to 10km, according to the Global Circulation Model and the U.S. National Research Council.
 Above this grid size, at 250km, is the scale of significant atmospheric and climatic data (desertification, acid rain, ozone depletion); below it, from 0.1km to 10km, is the scale of on-site resource data acquisition suitable for land planning.
-At this lower scale are resource inventory systems available through a number of vendors via micro-computer terminals, e.g. CRIES, GRID, EROS, NICI.
+At this lower scale are resource inventory systems available through a number of vendors via microcomputer terminals, e.g. CRIES, GRID, EROS, and NICI.

-Mapping procedures address a range of subject matter within a single method of representation and decision malting, from plant associations to geology, drainage systems, soil types and land use activities.
-Today, this method of analysing and planning the future is transmitted over satellite photography and remote sensing to computer terminals, and is available in virtually all parts of the world.
+Mapping procedures address a range of subject matter within a single method of representation and decisionmaking, from plant associations to geology, drainage systems, soil types and land use activities.
+Today, this method of analyzing and planning the future is transmitted over satellite photography and remote sensing to computer terminals, and is available in virtually all parts of the world.
 The advantage of this mapping approach is that it is the only available means to accurately incorporate the range of topics necessary to be covered in the realm of sustainable development.
 Below are examples of general data sets for regional site planning using renewable energy, water, and building materials.

-Representing resources through spatial mapping, and then incorporating these maps in overlay planning, are methods which planners have used for many years.
+Representing resources through spatial mapping, and then incorporating these maps in overlay planning, are methods that planners have used for many years.
 Such mapping is most commonly used in the area of resource conservation, as referenced above.
 Today we find that spatial mapping needs to be extended much further and in a manner that enables people to become "partners" with the surrounding natural systems.
-This means that the resources on which all life support systems depend --including the fulfillment of a range of human needs -- must be spatially represented and included within the parameters of a region's land use policy.
-The fossil fuel based economy placed land value into certain types of categories and these are of little relevance in sustainable terms: for example energy intensive resources that are hard to mine as well as the technique for source extraction (i.e. clear cutting).
-The types of resources of value are highly accessible and many of these can be used for multiple life support (straw biomass for energy, straw as a building material, straw for food and fodder).
+This means that the resources on which all life support systems depend -- including the fulfillment of a range of human needs -- must be spatially represented and included within the parameters of a region's land use policy.
+Once fossil fuels are deemphasized, a tremendous diversity of land use options surfaces.
 This diversification gives all types of land a "multiple value" well beyond the current linear view of singular land use values brought about by the specialization resulting from petroleum-based economies.
-For the past century, fossil fuel dependency has been reponsible for ignoring the cooperative imperative between natural and human systems to ensure their mutual survival.
+These hold the potential to displace dependence on the many petroleum-based life support options we have depended on.
+For the past century, fossil fuel dependency has been responsible for ignoring the cooperative imperative between natural and human systems to ensure their mutual survival.